-In the existing literature on optimal monetary policy two distinct branches have developed that deliver diametrically opposed policy recommendations concerning the long-run and cyclical behavior of prices and interest rates.
+Two distinct branches of the existing literature on optimal monetary policy deliver diametrically opposed policy recommendations concerning the long-run and cyclical behavior of prices and interest rates.
 One branch follows the theoretical framework laid out in Lucas and Stokey (1983).
 It studies the joint determination of optimal fiscal and monetary policy in flexible-price environments with perfect competition in product and factor markets.
 In this group of papers, the government's problem consists in financing an exogenous stream of public spending by choosing the least disruptive combination of inflation and distortionary income taxes.
 The criterion under which policies are evaluated is the welfare of the representative private agent.
 A basic result of this literature is the optimality of the Friedman rule.
 A zero opportunity cost of money has been shown to be optimal under perfect-foresight in a variety of monetary models, including cash-in-advance, money-in-the-utility function, and shopping-time models.1

-In a significant contribution to the literature, Chari et al. (1991) characterize optimal monetary and fiscal policy in stochastic environments.
+In a significant contribution to the literature, Chari et al. (1991) characterize optimal monetary and fiscal policy in stochastic environments with nominal non-state-contingent public debt.
 They prove that the Friedman rule is also optimal under uncertainty: the government finds it optimal to set the nominal interest rate to zero at all dates and all states of the world.
 In addition, Chari et al. show that income tax rates are remarkably stable over the business cycle, and that the inflation rate is highly volatile and serially uncorrelated.
 Under the Ramsey policy, the government uses unanticipated inflation as a lump-sum tax on financial wealth.
-The government is able to do this because public debt is assumed to be nominal and non-state-contingent.
-Thus, inflation plays the role of a shock absorber of unexpected adverse fiscal shocks.
+The government is able to do this because public debt is nominal and non-state-contingent.
+Thus, inflation plays the role of a shock absorber of unexpected innovations in the fiscal deficit.